mirrorofstripes/CertificateNotificationTasks/README.md

 # Modifications done
 - The scripts deploy to C:\\_scripts
-- The script looks for a certificate based on a template called "zs-cert-SRV-SQL-Server"
+- The script looks for a certificate based on a template called "zs-cert-SRV-SQL-BAKALARI"
+- The script assumes the private key ACL has been configured on the certificate template so it does not attempt to modify it any further.

 # Original readme.md
 These scripts allow the use of Windows 8+ and Windows Server 2012+ Certificate Services Lifecycle Notifications to automatically deploy new certificates after they are renewed - see https://social.technet.microsoft.com/wiki/contents/articles/14250.certificate-services-lifecycle-notifications.aspx